nathanstitt/mobx-decorated-models/README.md

 Sets the default value to an empty observable array

-As in `belongsTo`, can be optionally given an option object with a `classId` property to control the mapping.
+As in `belongsTo`, can be optionally given an option object with a `model` property to control the mapping.

 `hasMany` also accepts `inverseOf` and `defaults` properties.
 If an inverseOf is provided, when a model is added to the array, it will have the property named by `inverseOf` to the parent model